 AEHF satellites feature following antennas:

 Up to six satellites were planned, but in late 2004 it was decided, to end the AEHF program after the third satellite in favour of introducing the next generation T-Sat earlier.
-Problems with the T-Sat program might lead to procurement of two more AEHFs instead.
+Problems with the T-Sat program led to procurement of two more AEHFs instead.
+Later a sixth was added.

 AEHF 1 was launched in August 2010.
-After launch, the apogee propulsion system developed problems and the orbit was raised over a longer period using the attitude control engines and the Hall Current Thruster electric propulsion system.
+After launch, the apogee propulsion system developed problems and the orbit was raised over a longer period using the attitude control engines and the Hall Current Thruster electric propulsion system consisting of four XR-5 5 kW Hall thrusters.

 |Type / Application:||Comsat|